Where is Your Focus?

 If you want to get a better idea of what I mean by a local or global approach, check out this article I wrote a few years ago on Upper Cross Syndrome.

-As always, if you have any questions, please let me know.
+As always, if you have any questions, please let me know by emailing us at email@example.com.
 We are always here to help.